drzzle-app/site-publish-hook/README.md

 ![app screenshot](./app-screenshot.png)

 ### Deployment
-We included a simple bash script (`deploy.sh`) to zip this function up and auto upload it to your AWS account.
+We included a simple node script (`deploy.js`) to zip this function up and auto upload it to your AWS account.
 You will need to have the AWS CLI installed first to use it.
 [See instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) for installing the CLI.

 ```bash
 npm run deploy